UselessPickles/diamondtel-m92-bluetooth/operating_instructions/README.md

 - In general, press `CLR` on any screen within the game to back out one level toward the title screen, or press and hold `CLR` to completely exit the game.
 - When prompted to choose a level, press a numbered button within the specified range.
 Lower numbered levels are easier.
 Higher numbered levels are more difficult.
 - While playing a game, press `CLR` to pause the game and exit out to a menu that allows you to choose between continuing the game, or starting a new game.
 Pressing `CLR` again will back out to the game's title screen.
 - When an in-progress game is exited, progress is remembered until the phone is powered off.
-When entering the game again later, you will be promted to choose between continuing the current game, or starting a new game.
+When entering the game again later, you will be prompted to choose between continuing the current game, or starting a new game.
   - Press `1` to continue the in-progress game.
   - Press `2` to start a new game.
-- Press `↑`/`↓` to adjust speaker volume, which controls the volume in sound effects. `Snake` and `Tetris` have sound effects.
+- Press `↑`/`↓` to adjust speaker volume, which controls the volume of sound effects. `Snake` and `Tetris` have sound effects.
 - Press `FCN`, `↑`/`↓` to adjust background music in games that have background music. `Tetris` has background music.
   - Background music does not play while on the title screen.
 This gives you a chance to adjust music volume before it begins playing on the next screen.
 - When the the game ends due to a winning or losing condition, a sequence of screens will repeat to show details about the end of the game, such as your score, as well as instructions for playing another game.